mongodb/specifications/source/crud/bulk-write.md

 > Cannot request unacknowledged write concern and ordered writes

-### Size Limits

-The server reports a `maxBsonObjectSize` in its `hello` response.
-This value defines the maximum size for documents that are inserted into the database.
-Documents that are sent to the server but are not intended to be inserted into the database (e.g. command documents) have a size limit of `maxBsonObjectSize + 16KiB`.
-When an acknowledged write concern is used, drivers MUST NOT perform any checks related to these size limits and MUST rely on the server to raise an error if a limit is exceeded.
-However, when an unacknowledged write concern is used, drivers MUST raise an error if one of the following limits is exceeded:

-- The size of a document to be inserted MUST NOT exceed `maxBsonObjectSize`.
-This applies to the `document` field of an `InsertOneModel` and the `replacement` field of a `ReplaceOneModel`.
-- The size of an entry in the `ops` array MUST NOT exceed `maxBsonObjectSize + 16KiB`.
-- The size of the `bulkWrite` command document MUST NOT exceed `maxBsonObjectSize + 16KiB`.

-See [SERVER-10643](https://jira.mongodb.org/browse/SERVER-10643) for more details on these size limits.

 ## Auto-Encryption

 If `MongoClient.bulkWrite` is called on a `MongoClient` configured with `AutoEncryptionOpts`, drivers MUST return an